gasduster99/primaryConcerns/README.md

 # Simulation

-Above model suggests a mechanism for directly sampling voting outcomes for the purpose of simulating general election outcomes.
-As we all know, the person with the highest proportion of votes does not necessarily win the election, each state has some number of electoral college votes which are generally speaking winner-take-all for the candidate who wins the highest number of votes in that state.
+The above model suggests a mechanism for directly sampling voting outcomes for the purpose of simulating general election outcomes.
+As we all know, the person with the highest proportion of votes does not necessarily win the election, each state has some number of electoral college votes which are, generally speaking, winner-take-all for the candidate who wins the highest number of votes in that state.

 ![image](https://upload.wikimedia.org/wikipedia/commons/4/49/ElectoralCollege2020.svg)

-The above model based perspective gives a straight forward prediction for the number of votes each state will produce for each hypothetical general election matchup.
+This model based perspective gives a straight forward prediction for the number of votes each state will produce for each hypothetical general election matchup.
 The posterior predictive distribution for the number of votes each candidate will get is given by doing the following Monte Carlo integral,